Coronavirus (COVID-19) Preparedness Information Learn More

 - Your vital statistics, such as your blood pressure, cholesterol and blood sugar levels

-- Whether you need medicine, and if so, whether the medicine has side effects (and what to do if you experience side effects)
+- Do you need medicine, and if so, does the medicine have side effects (and what to do if you experience side effects)

-- Whether you need to change anything in your lifestyle, such as diet and exercise
+- Do you need to change anything in your lifestyle, such as diet and exercise

-- Whether you need further testing, and when you should start feeling better
+- Do you need further testing, and when you should start feeling better

 - How soon you should come back for a follow-up